alinex/node-report/README.md

 often works only partly as good as the core but have all ready to use.

-Internally the report module will create a common element structure out of all given input formats.
+Internally the report module will create a common element structure out of all given input formats using some of the existing parsers.
 This may be transformed into a lot of output formats and all steps are based on rules which may be easily extended and maintained.

 The [Documentation of this module](https://alinex.github.io/node-report) itself uses the `alinex-report` module to generate the html pages.